vyjith/Managing-Secrets-in-Ansible-using-the-AWS-secret-Manager/README.md

 * Build the property file and place the file (with decrypted value) in the target host.

-## Prerequisites
+## Pre-Requestes (Packages Installation)
 --------------------------------------------------

-* AWS cli installed on your server.
+* [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed on your server.

 * jq installed on your server